What is Corporate Restructuring? – Definition, Process, and Examples

 Conclusion

-To conclude, corporate restructuring can provide several benefits to companies, such as improved financial performance, increased competitiveness, enhanced strategic focus, and improved organizational culture.
+Corporate restructuring can provide several benefits to companies, such as improved financial performance, increased competitiveness, enhanced strategic focus, and improved organizational culture.
+It also carries several risks and challenges, including disruption to operations, resistance to change, and legal and regulatory issues.

 About the Author